 The new meters will not negatively affect health.
 The wireless portions of the system will be operated according to Federal Communications Commission rules and will not interfere with other radio frequencies in the area.
 The transmitters use one-quarter of the power of a cell phone.
-The amount of exposure to radio waves is tiny compared to cell phones, wireless baby monitors, television broadcasts, garage doors openers, microwave ovens, cordless home phones and WiFi networks.
+The amount of exposure to radio waves is tiny compared to cell phones, wireless baby monitors, television broadcasts, garage door openers, microwave ovens, cordless home phones, and WiFi networks.

 Does the transmitter run on my home's electricity?

 No, the transmitters run on c cell batteries with a very long lifespan.